Introduction to Press Machine

 In this article, you will learn about what is press and the different types of press machine used in workshops.

-The main advantage of using this types of machine is that they are a fastest and most efficient way to form any sheet metal into the finished product.
+The main advantage of using these types of machine is that they are the fastest and most efficient way to form any sheet metal into the finished product.

 Types of Press Machine

 The classification of different types of press machine are given below:

 - Classification based on the source of power

 - Hand press or ball press or fly press

 - Classification based on the design of the frame

 Hand press or Ball press or Fly press